jpegleg/eaas-deployment-m/README.md

 In this way, the merflow populates redis with postgres contents so that the morpho-web can read from redis for most data reads, while using async HTTP to perform database writes via squirrel-tactix calls.
 Morpho-web is the center of activity, while the other two services deal with different types of persistent or semi-persistent data.

+This manifests insecure backends are used, so wireguard is used to encrypt network traffic and NetworkPolicy is used to retrict access.
+Any ingress or exposed ports are to match the morpho service.